 Basic Image Navigation – Quick Start

-To scroll forwards and backwards through a series, left-click on a window and hold the left mouse button as you move the mouse up or down.
+To scroll forwards or backwards through a series, left-click on a window and hold the left mouse button as you move the mouse up or down.
 By default, all appropriately linked windows will scroll at the same time as the window you scroll.
 If you want to unlink or re-link image scrolling, go into the Options menu and uncheck or check the Link Image Sets When Scrolling option.

 Case list selection:

 The default case list is the Standard List, which contains all of the cases.
-By clicking on Standard List on the menubar you can switch to another list format.
+By clicking Standard List on the menubar you can switch to another list format.

-Expanded List option is not applicable for this particular module.
+The Expanded List option is not applicable for this particular module.

 The Checked Only list adds checkboxes next to the Standard List cases.
 This allows you to customize exactly which cases are to be viewed.
 In this mode, only the checked cases will be shown in the viewing windows.

 The initial display mode is Case Mode.
 You can change the display mode by clicking Case Mode on the menubar and then selecting one of the three options that appear.
 This will then change the menu title to the newly selected option.

 Case Mode allows you to compare multiple series of a single patient.
 Only one patient will be displayed at a time (the default is the patient in the upper left window, the 1-year-old normal patient).
 You must right-click each viewing window to load different series for the selected patient.
 Changing the selected patient will change all the viewing windows and load the selected series for the new patient.